OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/intro.md

 * Dynatrace

+* Amazon S3

 Note that any other tool compatible with the OpenTelemetry protocol and OTLP logs format should typically be capable of interpreting the OutSystems logs.

 <div class="info" markdown="1">

-For APM tools that don't support native ingestion of OTLP log data such as **Datadog**, **Splunk**, you must [set up an OpenTelemetry collector](configure-collector.md).
+For tools that don't support native ingestion of OTLP log data such as **Datadog**, **Splunk**, **Amazon S3**, you must [set up an OpenTelemetry collector](configure-collector.md).

 </div>

 ## Supported log data

 The APM tool receives application logs, platform logs, and all logs that are available in the OutSystems management console (Service Center), such as:

 * Errors